josephspurrier/rove/README.md

   tag <name> <file>
     Apply a tag to the latest changeset in the database.

+  rollback <name> <file>
+    Run all rollbacks until the specified tag on the database.

   status
     Output the list of migrations already applied to the database.
 ```